 Surfshark is based in the Netherlands and benefits from its privacy-friendly legislation, even though it’s a Nine Eyes country.
 As there are no data retention laws, this VPN isn’t obliged to store anything about you or your activities, resulting in zero logs.

 Surfshark has strong security fundamentals.
 It uses military-grade encryption, next-gen WireGuard protocol, and a robust kill switch.
 So far, we haven’t found any WebRTC, DNS, or IP leaks to speak of.
+Furthermore, the in-house Nexus feature connects all of Surfshark’s servers together.
+This means that by connecting to Nexus your web traffic will get routed through a whole network of servers, instead of a single VPN tunnel.
+This feature, therefore, helps to hide and obscure your web traffic and can even improve your VPN connection speeds.

 There are two other features we should mention.
 The first one is called NoBorders, giving access to content blocked at the state level.
 The next one is Camouflage, disguising your VPN traffic when you’re in a country like China or Russia that uses DPI.